Cloning an Edit

 To clone an edit:

-- Click the title in the list
+- Select the edit name in the list

 Step 2: Choosing the Field to Edit